Tucchhaa/3d-canvas/README.md

 ### Bugs:

 1. If camera's direction is opposite to positive Z, then vertical rotation doesn't work properly
-2. If all vertexes of polygon out of the screen, the triangle not rendered.
-In some cases this is wrong

 ### Functionality:

 1. Lights
 2. Shadow projections
-3. Loading .obj models for rendering them
-4. We need more advanced ZSort.
+3. We need more advanced ZSort.
 Some times polygons are drawed in the wrong order.
+4. Need to add more complex 3D-objects

 ### Refactoring: